gozmanthefirst/book-inventory/apps/api/README.md

-# Book Inventory
+# Book Inventory Backend

-The backend for a book inventory.
+The backend for the project.
 Built using Hono.

 ## Todos